alexnguyennz/alexnguyen.co.nz/README.md

 Version 3 of my personal site (v1 built with Next.js, v2 built with Deno Fresh).
-Don't really know what I'm doing with it so I just mess around with the design every now and then.

-This site uses Astro and Tailwind CSS and is hosted on Netlify.
+This site uses Astro and Tailwind CSS, and is hosted on Netlify.

 ### Main Tools